Two balancing rocks

 It probably had the prettiest, most saturated turquoise water of all the beaches we visited in Koh Samui.
 A real treat for beach lovers.

-Here you can avoid most crowds while still being just a short drive away from the many options of Chaweng and Lamai (including the Overlap Stone).
+Here you can avoid most crowds while still being just a short drive away from the many options of Chaweng and Lamai (including the Overlap Stones).

 Search for the best value accommodation near Silver Beach here (adlink).